 At the research station there are greenhouses and experimental gardens, and about 25 laboratories.
 The laboratories are free to use for anyone staying at the research station, but in order to facilitate coordination, you must inform us in advance of such needs.
 Also, please use the booking lists available at all laboratories.

-On the ground floor of the A building there are a few labs that can be assigned to research projects.
-The use of these labs will be planned on a season-by-season basis by the station management.
-If you need private lab space, you should make sure that you include this in your application.
+On the ground floor of the A building there are a number of laboratories that can be assigned special research projects.
+Access to these laboratories is planned by the station management.
+If you need access to your own laboratory, you should include that in your application.

 Abisko Scientific Research Station has a system of lab hosts, who will help you to find your way around the labs and ensure that the labs are kept in order.
 The lab hosts are Majlis Kardefeldt and Keith Larson (CIRC Superintendent).

 Contact the staff if you need to store samples or equipment at the station.
 There is plenty of unheated space for equipment that you want to leave for next season, as well as some heated space.
 Samples can be stored at +2 °C, -10 °C, -20 °C and -70 °C. There are also drying rooms for plants.

 Don’t forget to label and register things you want to store.
 At the end of the season (late October/early November) we will make an inventory of all storage spaces.
 Any unmarked/unregistered items may then be removed for destruction – including unmarked samples!

 Some field equipment is available to borrow at the research station.

 Abisko Scientific Research Station has a total of five field huts that you can book.